-Prior to embarking on a trip for exchange programs in Canada and academic pursuits, you need to have a profound financial structure in place.
+Prior to embarking on a trip for exchange programs in Canada and academic pursuits, you need to have a profound financial structure in place (and ideally someone to write my essay).
 You can know more about this if you choose immigration essay topics, or immigration argumentative essay articles and papers, which talk about planning your finances.
 You need to know that studying in Toronto will require you to purchase some academic materials, which would be quintessential to your success.

 You also need to be aware that Canadian universities will require you to pay a certain amount of money for health and dental insurance.
 So even though you have got yours before coming, you will still have to pay.